-Composition notebooks are a great tool for young learners.
-They easily fit it student desks and can be used for all subjects areas.
-Over the years, I have learned many fun composition book tips and tricks .
+Composition books are an excellent tool for young learners.
+They easily fit in student desks and can be used for all subject areas.
+Over the years, I have learned many fun composition book tips and tricks.
 Check out these composition notebook hacks you need to know about.

 1. Cut the composition book in Half